-Action 6.
-Offloading site and time requirements for wreckfish.
+Action 7.
+Modify offloading site and time requirements for wreckfish.

 Wreckfish shareholders expressed that having designated landing sites and the daily unloading timeframe to be overly burdensome, particularly the hours allowed for offloading.
 The allowable offloading time requirement affects the efficiency of their fishing operations.
 Shareholders would like to see the approved offloading sites and times requirements removed.